yalmip/yalmip.github.io/_examples/moresos.md

 ````

-As a more impressive example, consider the following polynomial, studied in {[reference.bib,Parrilo and Peretz:2004]}
+As a more impressive example, consider the following polynomial, studied in [Parrilo and Peretz 2004]

 ````matlab
 x = sdpvar(1,1);
 y = sdpvar(1,1);